 Weekly Life Groups

-Fall Life Group sign-up begins on Sunday, August 18th.
-Our goal is to have a maximum of 13 people per group.
+The Spring 2020 Life Group sign-up begins on Sunday, December 22nd.
+Our goal is to have a maximum of 12 ADULTS per group.
+The Life Groups actually begin to meet on January 8, 2020.
 The material to be studied in each Life Group is set out below:

 Life Group 1

 The book of Deuteronomy contains the final words of Moses to Israel as they wait to enter the Promised Land.
 Reflecting on the nations past mistakes, Moses calls Israel to faithful obedience while recounting the past faithfulness of God.
 This study guide helps Christians understand that the only hope for obedience to God's commands is the grace of God found in the person and work of Jesus.